 There are other tactics that can be used based on the facts of the case.
 Also, New Jersey has diversionary programs for some first-time offenders.
 Once option could be Pre-Trial Intervention or a Conditional Discharge.

-Tara Breslow is an experienced New Jersey lawyer who has handled these matters for nearly two decades, and you want her by your side when faced with this process and to be sure your rights are protected.5.
+Tara Breslow is an experienced New Jersey lawyer who has handled these matters for more than two decades, and you want her by your side when faced with this process and to be sure your rights are protected.5.
 Penalties

 Possession of a controlled substance charges in New Jersey are graded according to a “schedule.”
 There are five levels of Controlled Dangerous Substances from I to V based on their potential for abuse, medical use and other factors.